 I am grateful to my theater collaborators, students, and the many enriching teachers I‘ve had over the years as I studied the Fleming Technique™, Japanese Butoh, and Feldenkrais© Somatic Education.
 I am especially thankful to the plant morphologist and philosopher Rolf Sattler, who first introduced me to process philosophy as an undergraduate and gave me my first tools to investigate natural phenomena in a non-reductionist way.
 I also had the opportunity of spending countless hours with the legendary playwright Irene Fornes at the first stages of Michelle Memran's documentary “The Rest I Make Up” in the early 2000s.
 Fornes’ teachings in the embodied aspects of writing have inspired generations of writers and each day with her out of the classroom was a masterclass.

-In the last several years, my work has focused on creating theater with “non-artists,” including Japanese housewives relocated to New York and Sudanese refugees in Israel.
+In the last several years, my work has focused on creating theater with “non-artists,” including Japanese housewives relocated to New York and Darfurian and Sudanese refugees in Israel.
 These long-term collaborations, where people’s expectations of their own creative capacities continually expand, have been a major influence on my work as an artist-- and teacher.